smart-car-lab/Centernet2-mmdetction/README.md

 ## CenterNet2 - MMDetection
 This repository is the clean version of our reproduced implemention of [Probabilistic two-stage detection](https://arxiv.org/pdf/2103.07461.pdf), and submitted for [OpenMMLab Algorithm Ecological Challenge](https://openmmlab.com/competitions/algorithm-2021).
-You can also refer to our the fork version of [repo](https://github.com/smart-car-lab/Centernet2-mmdetction/) or the [PR](https://github.com/open-mmlab/mmdetection/pull/5854
+You can also refer to our [repo](https://github.com/smart-car-lab/Centernet2-mmdetction/) forked from MMdetection or the [PR](https://github.com/open-mmlab/mmdetection/pull/5854
 ) to the official mmdetection for details.